There are many different personality types.

 Here are some of the most common characteristics and traits of someone who has a Driven personality type:

-- They are always looking for new opportunities and challenges to take on
+- They’re always looking for new opportunities and challenges to take on

 - They have a strong desire to achieve their goals

-- They are highly motivated and push themselves to succeed
+- Driven types are highly motivated and push themselves to succeed

 - They are often independent and self-reliant

-- They can be impatient and want results fast
+- This personality type can be impatient and want results fast

 - They are usually energetic and active people